johnwparks03/johnwparks03/README.md

 ### Hi there 👋
+I'm currently a third year student at the University of Cincinnati studying computer science.
+One area I am interested in currently is anythign that involves artificial intelligence.
+I'm currently reading a book about learning computer vision using Tensorflow.
+In the future I hope to participate in machine learning projects!

 <!--
 **johnwparks03/johnwparks03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.